 The drawback for these types of cleaners has always been that they are a “use and remove” type of cleaner.
 You put the unit into the pool, push a button to start a cleaning cycle, and take it out and clean the filter or bag when the cycle is completed.
 You would then leave it out of the pool until the next time you wanted to run it.

 The automatic suction cleaner is also a great option for most types of pools.
 It has a suction hose that floats at the top of the surface as the cleaner moves around the pool floor picking up leaves and dirt.
 It is easy to use once you understand how it operates.
-The hose gets connected to the skimmer port while the cleaner goes into the water and sinks to the pool floor.
-This allows the cleaner to suck dirt and leaves from the bottom of the pool, through the unit and it’s hose, and then through the skimmer or pool’s suction plumbing and pump basket, where it ultimately ends up in the pool filter.
+The hose gets connected to the skimmer or dedicated cleaner suction line while the cleaner goes into the water and sinks to the pool floor.
+This allows the cleaner to suck dirt and leaves from the bottom of the pool, through the unit and its hose, and then through the skimmer or pool’s suction plumbing and pump basket, where it ultimately ends up in the pool filter.
 The leaves, twigs, and larger debris would typically be strained out by an inline leaf catcher to prevent clogs in the suction plumbing.
 Debris that goes through the inline strainer would be collected by the pump basket.

 The drawback to this type of pool cleaner is that it is completely reliant on the amount of suction supplied.
 As the baskets or filter clog up, the efficiency of the pool cleaner is reduced.
 Any leak or break in the unit, hose, plumbing or pool equipment will also reduce its effectiveness.
 They are a viable option if you understand and can live with their limitations.
 They are not the best option if you have a lot of trees or if your pool gets a significant amount of debris in it.

 The automatic pressure cleaner is the best option for pools that collect large debris like twigs, acorns, pebbles, bugs, and leaves.
 The pressure cleaner represents the vast majority of automatic pool cleaners sold and used in the United States.
 It works best for pools that are under trees or in very windy areas.
-To use this type of cleaner your pool needs to have a pressure line, and depending on the brand you buy, it might also require a separate booster pump.
+To use this type of cleaner your pool needs to have a pressure line, and depending on the type you buy, it might also require a separate booster pump.